theodorbg/dtu_master_thesis_template/README.md

 simply go to [DTU templates](https://www.overleaf.com/edu/dtu#templates) directly.
 From there you can select our offered templates and directly begin to work with them.

-### Overleaf folder ###

-The overleaf folder in the repository contains submodules for the templates which are connected to Overleaf.
-These are their own seperate git project and should be handled as such.

-## ShareLaTeX ##

-ShareLaTeX and Overleaf is now a joint venture named Overleaf.
-See [Overleaf](#overleaf) for details.